facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 The dot-product version, on the otherhand, is much faster.

-If you use CUDA≥9.2, TF≥1.12 on Volta GPUs, the flag `--use-fp16xla` will enable XLA-optimized FP16 PGD attack, which reduces training time about 2x, with a slight drop of accuracy.
+If you use CUDA≥9.2, TF≥1.12 on Volta GPUs, the flag `--use-fp16xla` will enable XLA-optimized FP16 PGD attack, which reduces training time about 2x, with a drop of about 3% robustness.